 UV Vis Lanthanide Spectroscopy Software

-UV Visible Spectra of lanthanide complexes can be calculated from Sparkle Model optimized geometries, followed by ORCA calculations, in which the lanthanide ion is replaced by a +3e point charge.
+UV Visible Spectra of lanthanide complexes can be calculated from Sparkle Model optimized geometries, followed by ORCA calculations, in which the lanthanide ion is replaced by a +3point charge.

 The required citation, where this procedure has been first described, is: